 Below is a list of common slip and fall accident injuries that happen at work.

 - Back injury or spinal cord injury

 - Head injury

 - Sprained ankle or wrist

+In some extreme slip and fall accidents, you can have a catastrophic injury.
 If you have severe injuries to your body from a work-related accident, you should seek medical attention immediately.

 How to prevent slips and falls in the workplace

 Preventing slip and fall accidents at work may not seem that difficult, but many employers and employees are faced with the unexpected.
-Slip and call accidents can be significantly reduced through training and being aware of how these accidents happen.
+Slip and fall accidents can be significantly reduced through training and being aware of how these accidents happen.
 Good housekeeping of the workplace is the number one method to prevent slip and fall (trip and fall) injuries.
 Some examples include:

 - Mark spills with a wet floor sign immediately